judearasu/omniauth-mixi/README.md

 # OmniAuth Mixi

-This gem contains the Mixi strategy for OmniAuth OAuth2.
+This is an OmniAuth 2.0 strategy for authenticating to Mixi.

 # Untested Strategy